With PFAS everywhere, Minnesota calls for big new crackdown on the 'forever chemicals'

 Michigan has enforceable drinking water standards, she said, while Minnesota relies on nonbinding recommended health-based values.
 Konopacky said the blueprint does not change that, and should.

-But the blueprint borrows other pages from the Michigan playbook, such as setting pretreatment standards for industrial waste water discharges.
-That would require companies to screen PFAS out of their wastewater before sending it to a public treatment plant.
+But the blueprint borrows other pages from the Michigan playbook, such as requiring companies to screen PFAS out of their discharge before sending it to a public treatment plant.

-The MPCA has been investigating which facilities may be releasing PFAS into the environment such as landfills, compost facilities, manufacturing operations and incinerators.
+The MPCA has been investigating which facilities may be releasing PFAS, such as landfills, manufacturing operations and incinerators.

 "This is broader than 3M," said the MPCA's Koudelka.